ADGEfficiency/adgefficiency.github.io/_posts/2017-01-09-energy-basics-fixed-versus-variable-costs.md

 excerpt: A fundamental concept in business and energy.

 ---
-This is a basic concept in both business and energy engineering.
-Unfortunately this doesn't stop experienced energy professionals from misunderstanding it.
+Fixed and variable costs are basic concepts in business and energy engineering.
+Unfortunately this doesn't stop experienced energy professionals from misuing them.

 I once worked on a project looking at the feasibility of a Combined Heat & Power (CHP) plant at a pharmaceuticals site.
 Previously two consultants had looked at the site and concluded that a 2 MWe gas engine would be an economic project.
 We expected that good CHP projects would have payback periods of five to six years.
 These two consultants had modelled a payback below two years!